winters5885/NSS-digital-nomad/UpdatedREADMe.md

 2. Run the Lambda service (backend):
     - Build the Java code: `sam build`
     - Run the local API: `sam local start-api --warm-containers LAZY`

 3. Run a local web server (frontend):
     - CD into the web directory: `cd web`
     - Install dependencies : `npm install`
     - Run the local server: `npm run run-local`
+4. Run the main method in each of the classes under the Web_Crawler directory to populate the tables.

 After doing all of this, you will have a server running on port `8000` - you can access it by going to [http://localhost:8000](http://localhost:8000) in your browser.